-The North Temperate Lakes - Microbial Observatory dataset is a comprehensive 16S amplicon survey spanning four years, eight lakes, and two thermal layers.
-We found that multiple years of sampling were necessary to census the community of bog lake ecosystems.
+The North Temperate Lakes - Microbial Observatory bog dataset is a comprehensive 16S rRNA gene amplicon survey spanning four years, eight lakes, and two thermal layers.
+We hypothesized that alpha and beta diversity would be associated with mixing frequency in bog lakes.
 Richness and membership in these communities were structured by layer, mixing regime, and lake.
-We identified specific bacterial taxa present throughout the dataset, as well as taxa endemic to certain depths or mixing regimes.
-Mixing events were associated with reduced richness and an increase in the proportion of certain taxa.
-High levels of variability were detected in this dataset; each year in each lake harbored a unique bacterial community.
-However, freshwater lineages still showed consistent lifestyles, defined by abundance, persistence, and variability, across lakes and years, even though the abundance trends of individual populations were .
+However, we found that multiple years of sampling were necessary to census the community of bog lake ecosystems.
+We identified specific bacterial taxa core to bog lakes, as well as taxa endemic to certain depths or mixing regimes.
+High levels of variability were detected in this dataset; the community composition observed in each lake and each year of sampling was unique.
+However, freshwater lineages still showed consistent lifestyles, defined by abundance, persistence, and variability, across lakes and years, even though the abundance trends of individual OTUs varied each year.
 Our results emphasize the importance of multiple sampling events to assess full bacterial community membership and variability in an ecosystem.

 The bog lakes in this study have been model systems for freshwater microbial ecology for many years.
 Early studies used Automated Ribosomal Intergenic Spacer Analysis (ARISA), a fingerprinting technique for identifying unique bacterial taxa in environmental samples (24).
 Our research built upon these studies and added information about the taxonomic identities of bacterial groups.
-For example, persistent and unique bacterial groups were detected in the bog lakes using ARISA (25); using 16S amplicon sequencing, we also found persistent groups and could identify them as the ubiquitous freshwater bacteria LD28, acI-B2, PnecC, and bacI-A1.
-Differences in richness and community membership were previously detected between Crystal Bog, Trout Bog, and Mary Lake, three sites representative of the three mixing regime categories of polymictic, dimictic, and meromictic (25).
+For example, persistent and unique bacterial groups were detected in the bog lakes using ARISA (25); using 16S rRNA gene amplicon sequencing, we also found persistent groups and could identify them as the ubiquitous freshwater bacteria LD28, acI-B2, PnecC, and bacI-A1.
+Differences in richness and community membership were previously detected within one year, between Crystal Bog, Trout Bog, and Mary Lake, three sites representative of the three mixing regime categories of polymictic, dimictic, and meromictic (25).
 Our data supported these results and suggest that these trends are indeed linked with mixing regime, as we included multiple lakes of each type sampled over multiple years in this study.

-We also supported previous research on the characteristics of bacterial communities in the epilimnion and hypolimnion, and the impacts of lake mixing on these communities.
+We supported previous research on the characteristics of bacterial communities in the epilimnion and hypolimnion and the association of lake mixing frequency with community composition.
 We confirmed that epilimnia communities tended to be more dispersed than hypolimnia communities, potentially due to increased exposure to climatic events (25).
 Mixing was disruptive to both epilimnion and hypolimnion communities, selecting for only a few taxa that persist during this disturbance, but quickly recovering diversity once stratification was re-established (11, 26).
-Comparing richness between lakes of different mixing regimes did not support the intermediate disturbance hypothesis, which was our initial inspiration for the collection of this dataset; rather, the least frequently mixing lakes had the most diverse communities.
-(27, 28)As many variables co-vary with mixing regime (such as depth, volume of integrated water column, dissolved carbon concentrations and total nitrogen concentration), it is not clear which variables are driving this trend.
-One likely explanation is that increased depth leads to increased habitat heterogeneity, as more distinct niches develop along the vertical chemical gradients in the lake.
-These results are in line with current thinking in the ecological community, as other studies on diversity and disturbance have also found no evidence for the intermediate disturbance hypothesis (27).
+Our initial inspiration for the collection of this dataset was the intermediate disturbance hypothesis.
+We hypothesized that water column mixing is a disturbance to bog lake bacterial communities, and that lakes with intermediate mixing frequency would have the highest levels of biodiversity.
+Comparing richness between lakes of different mixing regimes did not support the intermediate disturbance hypothesis; rather, the least frequently mixing lakes had the most diverse communities.
+Richness also correlated positively with lake volume, a potential result of a positive taxa-area relationship, but more lakes of similar volumes with varying depths are needed to prove this relationship in our study system (27, 28).
+As many variables co-vary with volume, including mixing frequency and concentrations of nitrogen and dissolved carbon, we cannot determine which of these factors lead to the observed differences in diversity between sites based on our dataset.